magmine/cachehit/author/CV.md

 From February 2020 to August 2020
 * Research assistant / C++ software engineering intern **ORACLE LABS** *Casablanca*, *Morocco*

-    I worked on a highly parallel and distributed graph processing system written in modern C++, with a distributed team.
+    I worked on a highly parallel and distributed graph processing system, with a distributed team.

-    I was responsible, first of all, for the extension of the graph filtering support.
-Secondly, I was responsible for adding the infrastructure needed to support NULL properties.
-    Finally, I benchmarked the system with TPC-H and compared the results with ORACLE DB.
+    My main responsibilities consisted of designing and implementing new features using C++ mainly in a scrum environment, but I had to interact with other technologies like Java.
+On the other hand, I had also the opportunity to benchmark the system with TPC-H, where I managed multiple machines using SLURM and automated some tests using Python and the Shell.

     Technologies: C++, CMake, GDB, Java, Google Test, Python scripting, Shell scripting, SLURM, Linux, Jenkins, Multithreading.